AI Search Engine Optimization: How To Structure Content For AI

 You don’t need to write more, you need to write better, faster-to-value content.

-Step 3: Add Structure and Metadata
+Step 3: How to Add Schema, headers, and internal links

 This is where even the most astute creators fall short.
 If you want your content to be found, summarized, or cited by AI tools like Google SGE or ChatGPT, it needs to be structured in a way that is machine-readable.